 A second recurring issue that arises, is when pavers are involved.
 Frequently some pavers may get damaged when being removed, and a homeowner should see ahead of time if they have any extra pavers lying around.
 This is important because many times a specific paving stone is no longer available from masonry yards.
 This is another example of a little communication ahead of time, saving aggravation later on for a sewer contractor and homeowner alike.

 10. A happy and satisfied customer

 No home sewer line replacement can be considered a success unless the customer is happy.
-Therefore step 10 is the most important.
+Therefore a step 10 process for success is important.
 From careful planning, to a clear description, to a professional and nicely finished product, no detail can be overlooked if a sewer contractor expects to end up with a happy customer.
 Being a NYC sewer contractor is a specialty in the licensed plumbing industry.